 Key to the success of our training is the use of junior trainers.
 These are young experienced club sailors many of whom have come up through PSC Oppies, gone onto RYA squads and onto racing.
 Our experience tells us that the kids learn much better from our junior trainers as they look up to them and enjoy their ‘cool, laid back’ approach.

-To take part in the youth training you must: 1) be a Papercourt member, 2) complete as clearly as possible, the registration form (including the declaration and medical form), 3) send all three parts, together with a cheque for £60, to Jo Armstrong, whose address is on the form.
+The registration fee for 2019 is £80 (about £2 per week).
+To take part in the youth training you must: 1) be a Papercourt member, 2) complete as clearly as possible, the registration form (including the declaration and medical form), 3) send all three parts, together with a cheque for £80, to Jo Armstrong, whose address is on the form.

 Download information and the summer application form here.

-One form per child please and the registration fee this year is £70 per child (about £2/week).
+One form per child please.
 It is helpful to receive completed forms as soon as possible.
 The forms ask for your help.
 We also need ALL parents to help – a condition of registration is that we have the preferences for at least one parent.

 We welcome children of all abilities.
 We do set a minimum qualifying age to partake in the training which is 8 years old by the end of the year.